trobanga/flutter_btleplug/example/README.md

-# btleplugtest_example
+# btleplug_example

-Demonstrates how to use the btleplugtest plugin.
+Demonstrates how to use the btleplug plugin.

 ## Getting Started